racket/rhombus/design/sequence/repetition.md

 add(1, 2, 3)    // prints 6
 ```

-Other problems with binding plain variable to lists in the motivation
+Other problems with binding plain variables to lists in the motivation
 (i.e., besides naming) are also resolved with repetitions in a simple
 and consistent way.
 The notion of repetition positions fits well in
 the Rhombus language model, both because Rhombus is already set up to